 San Jacinto Peak from the Palm Springs Tram

 - Location: One Tram Way, Palm Springs.
 From I-10, take Highway 111 southeast for 8.5 miles.
 Turn right on Tram Way and drive 4 miles to the parking lot.
-Your ticket ($23.95 for adults or $16.95 for kids 3-12 at press time) can be bought either at Valley Station or online (see link below.)
-For hours of operation and other information, see the link below.
+Parking is $5 per vehicle.
+For current ticket prices, hours of operation and other information, click here.

 - Agency: Mt.
 San Jacinto State Park